Skip to main content

 However, the one saving grace is that in some instances a fixed-deal that does offer better value for money could be on offer.
 The problem of course, is that higher usage businesses are also far more vulnerable to variable-rate hikes.

-Is there a price cap for businesses?
+Is there an energy price cap for businesses?

 There isn’t a price cap for businesses yet – but some people are pushing the government to introduce one.
 However, the domestic market has had a price cap for many years, and as this situation has demonstrated, it offers little protection from extreme market volatility.